weygoldt/chirpdetector/docs/contributing.md

 organized as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Rebuild the logging, verbosity and progress bar system like in the wavetracker
 - [ ] Idea: Instead of simple non maximum supression for the final output we could try max averaging: Run non-max supression with a specific threshold and then group overlapping bboxes and average their